reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 ```

-Here we have defined a `GET` method for fetching products.
+Here we have defined a REST endpoint in our `resource` class with a `GET` method for fetching products by category.
+We are invoking our Camel route inside the method by using the `producerTemplate` which we configured in our Spring configuration.
+In our Spring configuration we have defined the `producerTemplate` and `consumerTemplate` by calling corresponding methods on the `CamelContext` which is available in the `ApplicationContext`.

 ## Defining a Route with Splitter-Aggregator Enterprise Integration Pattern